This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - 1 tablespoon dried parsley flakes, crushed in hand

 - 1 1/2 teaspoons dried basil, crushed in hand

 - 1 teaspoon dried oregano, crushed in hand

-Thaw chicken/marinade in the refrigerator for about 24 hours or submerge bag in cool water until thawed, replacing water every 30 minutes.
-Cook according to directions.
-Be sure to cook the thawed, marinating chicken as soon as possible so it doesn’t get mushy or tough from over-marinating.
+Prepare From Frozen: Defrost the freezer meal using one of these safe thawing methods.
+Cook the chicken according to Step 3.
+Note: Be sure to cook the thawed chicken as soon as possible so it doesn’t get mushy or tough from over-marinating.

-Here are a few more easy chicken recipes you might like.
-All of these can be turned into freezer meals too!
+Here are a few more grilled chicken recipes you might like.
+All of these can be turned into freezer meals, too!